crhall-writing/crhall-writing.github.io/_poems/easy.md

 for she’s content with pleasing through the weekend

 and her grief is simple and welcomed
-since it would never cause anyone discomfort
+since it would never cause discomfort to anyone